 We are all winging it: None of us really know what we are doing.
-In fact, many very successful women leaders, including Sheryl Sandberg, Arianna Huffington, Michelle Obama, and even Supreme Court Justice Sonia Sotomayor, have admitted to falling into the trap of imposter syndrome at some point during their careers.
+In fact, many very successful women leaders, including Sheryl Sandberg, Arianna Huffington, Michelle Obama, and even Supreme Court Justice Sonia Sotomayor, have admitted to falling into the trap of impostor syndrome at some point during their careers.
 It's normal to experience insecurity and self-doubt, especially when doing something important.
-It doesn't mean you're an imposter.
+It doesn't mean you're an impostor.
 It means you're human.

 3. Feeling Self-Doubt When Taking On a New Challenge

-Earlier in my career, I felt like an imposter when I was promoted to a senior leadership position at my law firm.
+Earlier in my career, I felt like an impostor when I was promoted to a senior leadership position at my law firm.
 Even though I was qualified and well-prepared for this new role, I recall thinking to myself, "Finally, everyone is going to realize I don't know what I'm doing!"
 I believed they would soon realize I wasn't as competent as they thought I was.